Uyirmei: Production

 The series was created by director Bhushan Kalyan who had earlier apprenticed under acclaimed filmmaker Mani Ratnam in films such as Iruvar (1997).
 Kalyan's wife and director V. Priya, who has also assisted Ratnam, serves as the creative director.
 Actor and entrepreneur Gibran Osman was roped in to play a pediatrician, a character which is likeable and an instant hit with his patients.
 First the director was Bhushan but after a couple of episodes Sundhar.K.Vijayan started to direct.
 Even Gibran was removed.

 Principal photography began in July 2014 in Chennai.
 The shooting was held at Ambattur where a sprawling set of an hospital was erected by art director and production designer Thota Tharani.
-The first episode was aired on 18 August 2014 in the satellite channel Zee Thamizh.
+The first episode was aired on 18 August 2014 in the satellite channel Zee Tamil.

-Airing history

-The show started airing on Zee Thamizh on 18 August 2014 and It aired on Monday through Friday 8:00PM IST.
-Later its timing changed Starting from Monday 24 November 2014, the show was shifted to 7:00PM time Slot.